Middle-class entitlement is weakening India’s battle against the coronavirus

 To try and save itself from the coronavirus pandemic, India instituted a crippling lockdown – the harshest in the world.
-The country has instituted unprecedented curbs on movement and employment, crushing the poor.
-Yet, there is a major leak in India’s efforts: its inability to crackdown on the middle-class and rich the way it did on the poor.
+The country put unprecedented curbs on movement and employment, crushing the poor.
+Yet, there is a major leak in India’s efforts: its inability to crack down on the middle-class and rich the way it did on the poor.

 Take a case from Delhi’s Defence Colony neighbourhood.
 As it emerged this week that three people have tested positive in the posh neighbourhood, the Delhi Police blamed the family’s security guard for spreading infection and filed an FIR against him.
 However, it was unclear why the police suspected that the guard had infected the family with Covid-19 – rather than the family passing on the disease to the guard.